matthew1809/Twilio-moltin/README.md

 3. Deploy the application to Heroku and [set the config variables](https://devcenter.heroku.com/articles/config-vars) to those in `.env.example`, replacing the placeholders with your own variables.

-4. This step will allow you to send the order notifications, it tells moltin to ping our app when an order is paid for.
-You should create a moltin webhook pointing to the deployed url with /orders on the end i.e. `http://5e082d80.ngrok.io/orders`.
+4. This step will allow you to send the order notifications, it tells moltin to let our app know when a transaction for an order is updated.
+You should create a moltin webhook pointing to the deployed url with `/orders` on the end i.e. `http://5e082d80.ngrok.io/orders`.

 You can create a moltin webhook like so: